 Engineering is the backbone of British Industry and is a rapidly growing sector.
 Engineers build our roads and bridges, make aeroplanes fly and create innovative solutions to many problems.

 On this course you will study a variety of engineering topics such as engineering design, fabrication processes and mathematics for engineers.
-You will choose study topics from a selection of modules including Robot Technology, Mechanical Principles and CAD/CAM Programming.
-Engineering is a fast moving, innovative industry and Pennine Lancashire has a strong heritage of engineering excellence.
-We have fantastic links with local businesses and ensure that our equipment is kept up-to-date with the relevant industry standards.
+Engineering is a fast moving, innovative industry and we have fantastic links with local businesses and the latest equipment in line with the relevant industry standards.

 • Unit 1: Health and Safety in the Engineering Workplace

 • Unit 5: Mechanical Principles and Applications

 • Unit 26: Applications of Computer Numerica Control in Engineering

 • Unit 30: Setting and Proving Secondary Processing Machines

 • Unit 10: Properties and Applications of Engineering Materials